 Just as important, we do not know whether substantial additional Federal expenditures for the cities would bring any significant long-term improvement in their condition.

-The tens of billions expended each year by the Federal government are spent in a tangled and often contradictory fashion.
+The tens of billions of dollars now expended each year by the Federal government for the cities are spent in a tangled and often contradictory fashion.
 Properly targeted, in accordance with locally conceived long-range plans, these monies may prove to be quite ample.

-Accordingly, a massive expansion of resources for central cities simply is neither feasible nor wise at this time.
+Accordingly, a massive expansion of resources for central cities is neither feasible nor wise at this time.
 Instead, there should be a better targeting of existing resources.
-Although some increase in government spending may be called for and the flow of that spending may need to be changed, such decisions cannot be made until the Committee has completed the task of organizing and managing the resources we already have.
+Although the flow of Government spending may need to be changed, such decisions cannot be made until the Committee has completed its task.

 II.
-Summary of the Committee's Observations
+Summary of The Committee's Observations